 Although the population of people affected by heart valve disease is considerably smaller than the number of people who have the more common conditions, like high blood pressure and coronary artery disease, valvular disease has become an increasing problem in recent years due to the increase in life expectancy.

 Heart valve disease is more common among older people.
 Today, thanks to improved quality of medical care and increased attention on prevention, people are living longer.
 As a result, heart valve disease has become a more common problem.
 As we age, our heart valves can become lined with calcium deposits that cause the valve flaps to thicken and become stiffer.

 Valve disease and related health conditions

-People who have had rheumatic fever or a case of infective endocarditis are at greater risk for heart valve problems.
+People who have had rheumatic fever (PDF) or a case of infective endocarditis are at greater risk for heart valve problems.
 Heart problems like a heart attack, heart failure, arrhythmia, or previous heart valve conditions from birth (called congenital heart defects) can also increase the likelihood for developing valve problems.
 Additionally, survivors of childhood cancer who had mediastinal radiation therapy (radiation to the chest) for their cancer have an increased prevalence of heart valve disease later in life.